 While I've looked here at entity salience of one page or one piece of content search engines will also consider the entity salience of an entire website or of a section of a website.

 At a site level it knows the salient entity of this website is SEO so it is giving the SEO part of my page 'Salient Entities in SEO' an extra boost.
-A website about SEO with an article on entity salience should rank highly for 'entity salience in SEO'.
+A website about SEO with an article on entity salience in SEO should rank highly for 'entity salience in SEO' ... and it does.

 If you want a page to rank for a particular term you have to make sure search engines see it as the salient entity and that it is more salient than your competitors.

 This page has always been here on my How to SEO website but it ranked on page 4 or 5 of the search results.
 I completely rewrote it so the content all worked to be the salient entity ('Salient Entities in SEO') or to reinforce that entity.
 Within a week I was at position 4 with no change in the number of backlinks.